tuanlda78202/tuanlda.github.io/_news/announcement_5.md

 ---
 layout: post
-date: 2023-02-08 20:00:00-0400
+date: 2024-06-19 20:00:00-0400
 inline: true
 ---

-Honored to receive the Best Presentation Award in Round 1 of Viettel Digital Talent.
+Honored to receive the Best Presentation Award in Round 1 of the Viettel Digital Talent program.